-Part of the Nintendo Switch‘s appeal is its versatility.
+Part of the Nintendo Switch’s appeal is its versatility.
 You can play it at home on the TV and on the go in portable mode.
-This versatility also applies to multiplayer games, which can be played with single Joy-Con controllers, in tabletop mode, and wirelessly both online and locally.
+This versatility also applies to multiplayer and co-op games, which can be played with single Joy-Con controllers, in tabletop mode, and wirelessly both online and locally.
 Better yet, many of these Nintendo Switch games allow for crossplay with other consoles and PC.

 And while the Switch might not be the competitive powerhouse that the PlayStation 4 and Xbox One are, it still offers an incredible library of multiplayer games.
 In fact, the portable console is home to some of the best co-op experiences we’ve seen this generation, and new competitive games are being added all the time.
 Here are our favorites, whether you’re a fan of raucous racing games, mellow simulators, or monster-hunting titles of the finest caliber.

 A new breed of battle royale, Spellbreak is all about magic.
 Players can send fireballs, tornadoes, and lightning bolts toward their enemies in an attempt to be the last Vowbreaker standing.
 The matches are much smaller in size than some others in the genre — maxing out at 42 players — but that doesn’t make the action any less intense.

 Crossplay is enabled by default, allowing you to play with friends on other consoles or even PC.
 Spellbreak is a free-to-play Switch game that is crafted by veterans of the MMO industry and is certainly worthy of your time.